Entropy production bounds for systems running computer programs: General properties of the mismatch cost

-The distribution $q_{X_0}$ is referred to as the prior distribution associated with the cost function $\C$.
-The decomposition in Eq.~\ref{eq:MMC1} expresses the total cost as the sum of two terms: the minimum achievable cost $\C(q_{X_0})$, and an additional term arising from the mismatch between the actual distribution $p_{X_0} \in \simp$ and the prior $q_{X_0}$.
-This additional term, given by the drop in KL divergence under the map $G$, is known as the mismatch cost (MMC):
+The optimal distribution $q_{X_0}$ is also referred to as the {\it prior distribution} associated with the cost function $\C$.
+The decomposition in Eq.~(\ref{eq:MMC1}) expresses the total cost as the sum of two terms: the minimum achievable cost $\C(q_{X_0})$, and an additional term arising from the mismatch between any actual distribution $p_{X_0} \in \simp$ and the prior $q_{X_0}$.
+This additional term, given by the drop in KL divergence under the map $G$, is known as the mismatch cost:

-Due to the data-processing inequality for KL-divergence, MMC is always non-negative: $\MMC \ge 0$~\cite{polyanskiy2014lecture}.
-Decomposition~(\ref{eq:MMC1}) is useful for analyzing the thermodynamic cost of various non-equilibrium processes.
-For example, one of the central quantities in stochastic thermodynamics is the total entropy production (EP), which quantifies the irreversible heat dissipation during a process.
-Suppose a system is coupled to multiple heat reservoirs indexed by $i$, each with inverse temperature $\beta_i$.
-If, during the course of the process, the system exchanges a total amount of heat $\mathcal{Q}_i(x)$ with the $i^{\text{th}}$ reservoir, conditioned on starting in state $x$, then the expected EP, denoted as $\sigma$, can be expressed as: